-Process Description Form
+Process Category Description Form

-The Process Description Form may be used to describe each food product included in each process category that is manufactured in the establishment.
-The description(s) answers the following questions: 1) Common name of product; 2) How is it to be used (the intended use of the food by end users or consumers (the intended consumers may be the general public or a particular segment of the population such as infants, the elderly, immune-compromised individuals) or another inspected establishment for further processing; 3) Type of packaging used (plastic bag/vacuum packed)); 4) Length of shelf life, and appropriate storage temperature; 5) Where it will be sold (retail/wholesale); 6) Labeling instructions (keep frozen/keep refrigerated, thawing and cooking instructions); and 7) Special distribution controls (keep frozen/keep refrigerated).
+The Process Category Description Form is used to describe each food product for each process category that is manufactured in the establishment.
+The description(s) answers the following questions: 1) Common name of product; 2) How is it to be used (the intended use of the food by end users or consumers (the intended consumers may be the general public or a particular segment of the population such as infants, the elderly, immune compromised individuals)) or another inspected establishment for further processing; 3) Type of packaging used (plastic bag/vacuum packed)); 4) Length of shelf life, and appropriate storage temperature; 5) Where it will be sold (retail/wholesale); 6) Labeling instructions (keep frozen/keep refrigerated, thawing and cooking instructions, safe food handling); and 7) Special distribution controls (keep frozen/keep refrigerated).